i-mo-k/priple-html-css-tuto/README.md

-# Priple HTML / CSS
+# Pirple HTML / CSS

 this is a homework repository for pirple learning sessions.